Flynn affair: a tale of lying and incompetence; not of conspiracy or collusion

 What of the suggestion some are making that Flynn’s lying was intended to hide some other darker secret, specifically the illegal collusion between the Trump campaign and Russia during the Presidential election earlier that year?

 It is difficult to see how this could be so.
-Why would Flynn think that lying about a perfectly legitimate discussion he had with Kislyak about the sanctions and about his lobbying on behalf of Israel undertaken at the request of the Prime Minister of Israel would conceal illegal collusion during the election between the Trump campaign and Russia?
+Why would Flynn think that lying about perfectly legitimate discussions he had with Kislyak about the sanctions and about his lobbying on behalf of Israel would conceal illegal collusion during the election between the Trump campaign and Russia?
 What do any of these things have to do with each other?

 As it happens Flynn’s interactions with Kislyak provide further grounds for doubting that any illegal collusion took place, or that the Russians possess leverage over Trump, or that the Trump campaign had any special connection to Russia.